 learn how to make strategies and design culturally sensitive

-processes for negotiation decision making and public involvement.
+processes for inclusive negotiation, decision making and public

 After completing the course, the students should be able to: